-- Consolidated statement of financial position as at 2 July 2023; - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; - Directors' Declaration.
+- Consolidated statement of financial position as at 30 June 2024. - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended - Consolidated entity disclosure statement and accompanying basis of preparation as at 30 June 2024. - Notes, including material accounting policies - Directors' Declaration.

-The Group consists of the Company and the entities it controlled at the year-end or from time to time during the financial year.
+The Group consists of the Company and the entities it controlled at the year end or from time to time during the financial year.